Standards of Student Conduct

 It is imperative that all parties be present during the hearing process.
 If the student(s) and/or the College District employee(s) who are involved in the Report of Student Misconduct do not appear, or leave the hearing before its conclusion, the hearing shall proceed without the absent parties, and the Hearing Panel shall reach a decision based on the evidence presented.
 Disruptive behavior will not be tolerated, and will result in removal of the person(s) with the hearing continuing in their absence.

-The Hearing Panel proceedings shall be tape recorded by the District.
+The Hearing Panel proceedings shall be recorded by the District by voice recording.
 The official recording shall be the only recording made.
 No witness who refuses to be recorded may be permitted to give testimony.
-The tape recording shall remain in the custody of the District at all times, unless released to a professional transcribing service.
-The student may request a copy of the tape recording.
+The voice recording shall remain in the custody of the District at all times, unless released to a professional transcribing service.
+The student may request a copy of the voice recording.

 8. FORMAL ORDER OF HEARING PANEL PROCEEDINGS